Assembling your view…

 145,560 residents · New York

 The #5 spot goes to Syracuse, and the breakdown explains why.
 Renters here pay $1,601/month — saving renters $3,528 per year compared to the national average.
-Meanwhile, Housing is the standout at index 93, keeping costs manageable.
+Meanwhile, Utilities is the standout at index 87, making it one of the cheapest in the country for that category.
 The weak spot?
-Healthcare at 99.
+Healthcare at 98.
 The 42% rent-to-income ratio is a pressure point — for median earners, housing takes more than recommended (and that gap widens if you factor in state taxes).

 Cities are ranked by median household income using Census ACS data.
 Income alone doesn't tell the full story — we also show cost of living index so you can gauge real purchasing power in each city across New York.
 All data is sourced from federal agencies and verified research institutions.
 Cost of living indices are normalized to 100 (national median) using Zillow rent as the primary signal, with sub-category adjustments derived from regional BLS price data.
 Rankings are updated monthly as new data is released.